HamzaEng/laravel_pfe_version/README.md

 # pfe laravel version
 <h3>configuration : </h3>
-1.configure database in .env file to pfe
+<li>1.configure database in .env file to pfe </li>
-2.migrate tables
+<li>2.migrate tables</li>
-3.using phpmyadmin create admin account in users table, set isAdmin column to true to allows you to login with this account then add students , teachers and a more thingns you can do .
+<li>3.using phpmyadmin create admin account in users table, set isAdmin column to true to allows you to login with this account then add students , teachers and a more thingns you can do.</li>